BarreraJulian/BarreraJulian/README.md

 I'm a 17-year-old programmer in the United States.

-🖥️ My coding journey began with Roblox Studio, where I used Lua to create games.
+My coding journey began with Roblox Studio, where I used Lua to create games.
 I expanded from that to where I am currently learning Python.

+## 📦 Toolbox
-🌱 Currently, I'm exploring all the ways I can expand on my skills.
-I currently know two languages which are Lua and Python.
+Currently, I'm exploring all the ways I can expand on my skills.

-🎵 My favorite thing to do while doing things is play music.
-It allows me to focus on the tasks at hand and help keep me calm.
+**Languages I Know**
+  - Python
+  - Lua

+## ✨ Fun Facts
+  - My favorite show is The Walking Dead
+  - I love to listen to music
+  - My favorite NFL team are the Arizona Cardinals

 📚 While I am self-taught up to this point, I'm enrolling into College to pursue a Bachelor's degree in Computer Science.